 Sounds OK, though we also had reports that the Cisco VPN client would only connect with sainfo anonymous even without transport mode.

 So what it might need is some more logic, if it's a single p2, use sainfo anonymous, if it's multiple p2, use the other method.
 A checkbox would work but may not be the best way.

-#6 Updated by Jim Pingle almost 9 years ago
+#6 Updated by Jim Pingle over 9 years ago

 I think that sounds right, it should do the right thing automatically then.

 Not sure if we should prevent someone from adding a second p2 to an xauth tunnel or not.
 Probably needs testing to see if the Cisco client and/or Shrew client work with that kind of setup.